 Quality end-of-life care isn't about how you die; it's about how you live.
 Hospice and palliative care focuses on how dying persons and their loved ones live each day, providing comfort and guidance along the way.

-While more than 1.56 million people received hospice services in 2009, representing approximately 41.6% of all deaths in the United States, many myths exist about hospice that deter people from seeking out this compassionate system of care.
+While the number of people choosing hospice care at the end of life continues to grow, many myths exist about hospice that deter people from seeking out this compassionate system of care.

 1. Choosing hospice means that I'm "giving up."

 When cure is no longer possible, hospice provides the type of care most people say they want at the end of life--comfort and quality of life.
 The most common statement made by families who chose hospice for their loved one is, "we wish we had known about hospice sooner."